ferrazf/Tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This project is a full stack web application built in HTML, CSS, JS, jQuery and AJAX for its front-end architecture, and as Node, Express and MongoDB as their back-end counterparts.
+This project is a full stack web application built in HTML, CSS, JS, jQuery and AJAX for its front-end architecture, and as Node, Express and MongoDB for the back-end.

  ## Features: